Meridian Regional Airport: Facilities and aircraft

 Key Field covers an area of 1,000 acres (405 ha) at an elevation of 298 feet (91 m) above mean sea level.
 It has two runways: 1/19 is 10,003 by 150 feet (3,049 x 46 m) with an asphalt and concrete surface; 4/22 is 4,599 by 150 feet (1,402 x 46 m) with an asphalt surface.
 Most of the site is paved in asphalt, with a large parking area in front of the terminal.
 Only small areas around the buildings are unpaved, and landscaping is limited to the terminal, which has shrubbery and an ornamental tree.

-The old terminal building, hangar, and powerhouse at Key Field together form the earliest surviving airport complex in the state of Mississippi and were listed on the National Register of Historic Places in 2003.
-After being listed, the buildings were rehabilitated for use as a Cessna flight training school and repair shop.
+The old terminal building, hangar, and powerhouse at Key Field together form the earliest surviving airport complex in the state of Mississippi.
+After being listed under the National Register for Historic Places, the buildings were rehabilitated for use as a Cessna flight training school and repair shop.

-The old terminal building is a two-story brick building crowned with a gabled roof and parapeted end walls.
+The old terminal building is a two-story brick building with a gabled roof and parapeted end walls.
 Facing east toward Highway 11, the building is supported by a concrete foundation.
-The side wings and front pavilion of the terminal have flat parapet roofs as well, and a gable-roofed porte-cochère extends from the front pavilion and terminates at a taller brick wall, in which is a large arched opening.
+The side wings and front pavilion of the terminal have flat parapet roofs and a gable-roofed porte-cochère extends from the front pavilion and terminates at a taller brick wall that contains a large arched opening.
 The front pavilion has another arched opening that leads to a recessed entrance.
-A one-story polygonal porch dominates the rear façade, facing the airfield.
-Flanking the porch, there are arched openings in the side wings as well.
-The second floor has a central door that opens onto the porch roof, forming an observation deck overlooking the airfield.
+A one-story polygonal porch is in the rear, facing the airfield.
+Arched openings in the side wings flank the porch.
+The second floor, a single room that originally housed the weather bureau, has a central door that opens onto the porch roof, forming an observation deck overlooking the airfield.
 The interior of the building contains a waiting room with the former manager's office to the north and the baggage and mailroom to the south.
-All the walls in the building are plastered, and the floors are vinyl tile.
-A staircase leads to the second floor, which is a single room that originally housed the weather bureau.
+All the walls in the building are plastered and the floors are vinyl tile.